pmuens/awesome-serverless/README.md

 - [How Serverless defined its team culture](https://serverless.com/blog/how-serverless-defined-its-team-culture/) - Overview of the process Serverless used to define its team values and culture.
 - [Definitive guide to serverless architectures](https://serverless.com/blog/definitive-guide-to-serverless-architectures/) - Announcement post about the new [Serverless Guide](https://github.com/serverless/guide) project.
 - [Emit - Key takeaways](https://serverless.com/blog/key-takeaways-for-the-future-of-serverless-emit-2017/) - Key takeaways for the future of serverless - Emit 2017 recap.
+- [Serverless - Beyond functions](https://medium.com/cloud-academy-inc/serverless-beyond-functions-cd81ee4c6b8d) - Post about the broader picture and all the different possibilities of serverless architectures.

 ## Screencasts